NETWAYS/check_cloud_aws/README.md

 check_cloud_aws --region eu-west-1 status
 CRITICAL - Service disruption for ec2 in eu-west-1

+check_cloud_aws --region "" status iam
+CRITICAL - WARNING - Information available for iam (Global)
 ```

-### EC2 - Instances
+### EC2

-When one of the states is non-ok, or a machine is stopped, the check will alert.
+When one of the states is non-OK, or a machine is stopped, the check will alert.

-#### ec2 instances
+#### EC2 Instances

 Check multiple EC2 instances from a region and filtered by name or auto-scaling group.